Super Bowl 2023 National Anthem Over/Under Odds: How Long Will Chris Stapleton Sing?

 With respect to any other performances, none have the same viewership that the Super Bowl will have.

 And with an event like the Super Bowl, you are likely to see a performance that fits the occasion.
 With that in mind, betting the over makes the most sense.

 If you are looking at recent Super Bowl national anthem performances to try to get an idea of how long Stapleton will sing, you will see that the shortest was one minute and 30 seconds by Billy Joel and the longest was two minutes and 36 seconds by Alicia Keys.

 A pretty standard length appears to be one minute and 55 seconds, so Guyton’s performance last year was close to the standard.

 Super Bowl National Anthem Betting Over/Under Results from the Past 16 Years

 Ultimately, unless you have insider access–and even if you do–Super Bowl national anthem betting is pure guesswork.

 While some artists seem very comfortable with it and have the skill and range to perform “The Star-Spangled Banner” skillfully, others seem to prefer to stick with a more basic approach.
 Not everyone can be Whitney Houston or Faith Hill, whose performances were so good they became profitable recordings.

-Betting the over/under on how long the national anthem will be is the most popular Super Bowl national anthem betting option, but many books offer other interesting options as well.
+Betting the over/under on how long the national anthem will be is the most popular betting option, but many books offer other interesting options as well.

-sportsbooks will be creative and offer a prop of whether any word will be forgotten or omitted.
+In addition to the length of the performance, some sportsbooks will be creative and offer a prop of whether any word will be forgotten or omitted.